This site uses only strictly necessary cookies to ensure the site works correctly.

 Project

-This web map is run by a Defra project team including Fera, Natural Resources Wales and Forestry Commission.
+This web map is run by a Defra project team including Fera, Natural Resources Wales, Forest Research, Forestry Commission, Defra and Scottish Forestry.

-This responsive website has been designed to work with most modern browsers including IE7+, FireFox, Chrome and Safari.
+This responsive website has been designed to work with most modern browsers including Edge, FireFox, Chrome and Safari.